Cansiglio: History

 Prehistoric remains show that the area was inhabited from as early as the 8th millennium BC.
 The area is mentioned officially for the first time in a document of 923, a diploma used by emperor Berengar I of Italy to donate it to the bishop of Belluno.
 An 1185 papal bull issued by Lucius III called it Campum silium.

 In 1404, together with Belluno, the area became part of Republic of Venice.
 The Cansiglio forest provided timber for uses such as Venetian shipbuilding and wood for Stradivari's violins, leading to the forest's depletion.
 After the collapse of Venice and the period of Austrian dominance, the area became the state property of the Kingdom of Italy in the late 19th century.

+In the early 1800s, groups of Cimbrian people of German origin began moving to Cansiglio from the village of Roana on the Asiago plateau to engage in artisanal work using wood from the plateau's rich beech forests.
+They built dwellings made of beech logs and covered with shingles, and they became known for making circular boxes from sheets of beech wood.
+They spoke a language that was incomprehensible to the people from the surrounding areas.
+It was a Germanic language called Cimbrian, a dialect of the Bavarian language.
+Cimbrian has been in decline for centuries and is currently spoken by only a few hundred people.
+The Cimbrian language island in Cansiglio has practically disappeared and is effectively extinct.
+Cansiglio now has an Ethnographic and Cimbrian Culture Museum, the Museo regionale dell’Uomo in Cansiglio.

 During World War II Cansiglio was the seat of partisan resistance against the German occupation.
 After a mopping-up operation lasting from late August to early September 1944, which ended in a victory for German forces and those of the Italian Social Republic, the Bus de la Lum was used as an improvised cemetery for casualties from both sides, as well as for local civilians killed by the Germans after the partisans had escaped.
+All the villages on the plateau were burned down by German troops.